victorycrest/llmbox/apps/gpt_box/README.md

 wave run app
 ```

-7. View the application on your local browser: [http://localhost:10101](http://localhost:10101)
+7. View the application on your local browser: <a href="http://localhost:10101" target="_blank">http://localhost:10101</a>

-8. (If Step 5 was skipped) Add [OpenAI API Key](https://platform.openai.com/account/api-keys) to the app directly in the UI.
+8. (If Step 5 was skipped) Add <a href="https://platform.openai.com/account/api-keys" target="_blank">OpenAI API Key</a> to the app directly in the UI.